-TRUST ME is an educational documentary including 15 teachable segments for the classroom.
-“TRUST ME” is a feature documentary that explores manipulation and misinformation at the intersection of human nature and information technology.
+TRUST ME is a feature-length documentary including 15 teachable segments and curriculum guides written by NewsLiteracyProject for the classroom.
+“TRUST ME” explores manipulation and misinformation at the intersection of human nature and information technology.
 It explains how that drives a need for media literacy.
 Expert interviews point the way toward a positive future.
 The film is produced by the Getting Better Foundation, whose mission is to build trust through the truth.

 “…we need to have confidence that improvement is possible.
 Today’s information diet tends to work against these goals, and it’s essential that we understand how people learn about current affairs and how we can enhance their knowledge about the present and hope for the future.
 Trust Me is a vivid, engaging, and penetrating portrait of these vital issues.”